 South Georgia State College is an active participant in intercollegiate sports and a member of the Georgia and National Junior College Athletic Associations.
 All South Georgia State College regular season athletic events are free to currently enrolled SGSC students.
-Please contact the Athletic Department for more information and a copy of the Student Athlete Handbook.
-Phone number 912-260-4217
+Please contact the Athletic Department for more information at 912-260-4217.